symbol-systems/iq/iq-starter/docs/QUICKSTART.md

-# QUICKSTART — 5 minutes to your first IQ query
+# QUICKSTART — 5 minutes to IQ via MCP

+IQ is **MCP-first**: it runs as an HTTP server exposing MCP tools, perfect for Claude, ChatGPT, and any LLM that speaks HTTP.

 ## Prerequisites